dylanbeattie/dylanbeattie.net/_posts/2019/2019-12-12-shaving-the-jekyll-yak.md

 So, the sprockets thing was a rabbit hole, it's nothing to do with macOS Catalina, and chatting with Todd, turns out he's got another site with an identical configuration, on a freshly-paved laptop, that's pulling down `jekyll-assets 2.4.0` without having to specify a version.

 If anybody has any bright ideas as to what's going on, I'd be really curious to hear them.
-But, as happens so often in the wonderful world of modern web development, I got better things to do than try and figure out what caused the weird impossible bug that's not only now fixed, but according to all the available evidence should never even have happened in the first place...
+But, as happens so often in the wonderful world of modern web development, I got better things to do than try to figure out what caused the weird impossible bug that's not only now fixed, but according to all the available evidence should never even have happened in the first place...